David Wilson (running back)

-David Emmanuel Wilson (born June 15, 1991) is a former American football running back who played for the New York Giants of the National Football League (NFL).
-Wilson played college football for Virginia Tech.
-He was selected in the first round of the 2012 NFL Draft by the New York Giants, 32nd overall.
+David Emmanuel Wilson (born June 15, 1991) is an American former professional football player who was a running back for the New York Giants of the National Football League (NFL).
+Wilson played college football for the Virginia Tech Hokies, earning second-team All-American honors in 2011.
+He was selected in the first round of the 2012 NFL draft by the Giants with the 32nd overall pick.
 He was forced to retire after only two NFL seasons because of a career-ending neck injury.
-He is currently pursuing a career in music.

-Early years
+Early life

 Wilson attended George Washington High School in Danville, Virginia.
 As a senior, he set a school record with 2,291 rushing yards and 35 touchdowns.
 He was first-team all-district, all-metro, and all-region selection and the Gatorade Player of the Year for Virginia.
 In 2009, he played for USA Football's U.S. Under-19 National Team that won the 2009 IFAF Under-19 World Championship in Canton, Ohio and was named the tournament's MVP, rushing for 427 yards and eight touchdowns in three games.